CARS

 - May 2019: Your Car Knows When You Gain Weight by Bill Hanvey, CEO of the Auto Care Association.
 Not much in the way of defense.

-All software has bugs, the software in cars is no exception.
+All software has bugs, the software in cars and the apps/websites that manage cars, is no exception.

 - August 12, 2023: Ford says cars with WiFi vulnerability still safe to drive by Bill Toulas of Bleeping Computer.
 The bug is in SYNC3 is an infotainment system that supports in-vehicle WiFi hotspots, phone connectivity and more.
 It is used in many Ford and Lincoln vehicles.
 A bad guy in WiFi range can trigger a buffer overflow that can lead to remote code execution.
 Good news: Ford said they will issue a bug fix soon.
 Bad news: the system is not able to be updated remotely.
 This means that Ford customers will have to load the bug fix on a USB stick to install it on their vehicles.
 Shamefully archaic.